AI IN PRODUCTION

 When Agents Fail: Retry Logic, Circuit Breakers, and Dead Letter Queues for AI Pipelines

 Your AI agents will fail.
 The question is whether your system fails with them.
-A practical, vendor-neutral guide to the four resilience patterns every production agentic pipeline needs: exponential backoff, circuit breakers, dead letter queues, and idempotency — with O'Reilly's compound probability math to explain why this matters more than you think.
+Here's a vendor-neutral guide to retry patterns, circuit breakers, dead letter queues, and idempotency for production agentic pipelines.

 Strategy Saturday · AI Tooling